mereluo/120-DS-Interview-Questions/data-analysis.md

 #### 2. What is R2?
 What are some other metrics that could be better than R2 and why?
   - goodness of fit measure. variance explained by the regression / total variance
   - the more predictors you add, the higher R^2 becomes.
+Potential overfitting issue.
     - hence use adjusted R^2 which adjusts for the degrees of freedom
     - or train error metrics